 In 1994, Eric brought me 4 kittens from St. Petersburg.
 That was the humble beginning of my breed program.
 Now, over 20 years later, we have imported 42 Siberians with 30 diverse bloodlines from both St. Petersburg, Moscow and Minsk.
 Most have international Grand Champion Bloodlines and one having the coveted title of "Best of Show" inside Russia.
 She competed with over 220 cats and international judges to win this prestigious award.
 We are also proud owners of a "Best Kitten in Show" for one of our 1998 imports a "Nyevsky Masquerade" (colorpoint Siberian).
 In April 2000, I imported a trio of colorpoint kittens.
 One seal lynx point male named Anatoly and two blue lynx point females named Galya and Katyusha.
 All have contributed to the oh-so-important colorpoint program.
 Anatoly and Katyusha presented me with their first litter in July of 2001.
 I continue to concentrate my efforts to establish an exceptional, genetically sound colorpoint Siberian program here in North America.
 There are some that consider the colorpoint Siberian as a bastard child.
 I beg to differ.
 The colorpoint is just as much a part of the Siberian breed as any other color!

-I have founded a breed club called the Prestige Siberian Association an international cat club and I am currently the breed chair for the Siberian in ACFA.
+I have founded a breed club called the Prestige Siberian Association an international cat club and I was the Breed Chair for the Siberian in ACFA from 1998 to 2008.
 In February 1999 I submitted an application for advancement into Championship status in the ACFA and it was voted by the Board of Directors to accept the Siberian into Championship commencing May 1, 1999.
 This is the first major association to accept the colorpoint Siberian (Nyevsky Masquerade) into championship.
 Variations include the mitted and the bicolor colorpoints!
 To this day, my standard for the Siberian is still being used to judge the Siberian in the show hall today!

 On the weekend of February 5 & 6, 2000 I made a formal presentation to the Cat Fanciers Association (CFA) board of directors at their annual meeting in Houston TX, for the purpose of applying for breed recognition.
 The BOD voted unanimously to accept the Siberian with all of their colors.
 As of May 1, 2000 the Siberian moved into the Miscellaneous class within CFA.
 It was on that happy day I realized yet another goal and dream.
 I continued on as breed chair, my term was for 2000-2003.
 On The weekend of February 4-5 2006, I attended the CFA BOD annual meeting for breeds and standards in Houston TX.
 On the Morning of February 5, 2006 the CFA BOB voted to move the Siberian into Championship status effective May 1, 2006.
 I am elated to have played a part in achieving this PLUS reaching a goal that I had set for myself 6 years earlier.
 My ultimate goal is to establish the Siberian in this country.
 I will continue to search for the best, representatives of the Siberian breed and to produce the finest, healthiest Siberians in the USA.